 Website sign-in: Signing in to a website allows the website to remember some of your preferences and information.

 - Your browsing data, like your bookmarks, history, passwords, and other settings, are saved and synced to your Google Account.
 That way, your data is available on any device where you sign in to Chrome with the same account.
-And, any changes you make to your data on one device sync to all the devices where you're signed in to Chrome.
+Any changes you make to your data on one device sync to all the devices where you're signed in to Chrome.

 If "Include history from Chrome and other apps in your Web & App Activity" is checked on the Web & App Activity controls page, Google uses your synchronized browsing data to provide personalized Google products and services to you.
-You can change your preference any time, and manage individual activities associated with your Google account.
+You can change your preference any time, and manage individual activities associated with your Google Account.

 Steps to sign in to Chrome